 If this were not true, the Lord never could say well done good and faithful servant, because such praise would have no real significance.
 If God had caused the individual to do the right thing, then praise would be out of place.
 The truth is, we either are faithful to our calling or else we are careless and neglectful.
 The Scripture warns us concerning the punishment that will be administered to the servant who has buried his talent.

 There appears to be a spirit of inevitability hovering over the Church of Christ.
 The believers are drifting in apathy, supposing that if they have been elected to glory, or if they have “accepted Christ,” they will arrive in Paradise in spite of their actions.
 Nothing could be further from the truth.
 A Divine mark has been set before us.
 Whether or not we attain our high calling depends directly on the diligence and single-mindedness we apply to pursuing it.

 There is an elect whose names have been written in the Lamb’s Book of Life from the creation of the world.
 Every member of the elect must make his election certain by total consecration to the will of God.
 If he does not he is in danger of being cast into outer darkness, of having his name blotted from the Book of Life.

 Let us read what Christ has prayed and prepare ourselves to believe exactly what He has declared, whether or not we are able to grasp all the implications of His words.
 Let us receive Christ and obey Christ.

 We shall see and understand everything in the Day of the Lord.

-For now we see through a glass, darkly; but then face to face: now I know in part; but then shall I know even as also I am known.
+For now we see in a mirror, dimly, but then face to face.
+Now I know in part, but then I shall know just as I also am known.
 (I Corinthians 13:12)

 Each of God’s elect belongs to Him.
 Now He has given the elect to His beloved Son, Christ.
 Abraham, Moses, Elijah, Peter, Paul, you and I—each of us belongs to the Father.
 Now the Father has given us to the Lord Jesus Christ.